mongodb/docs/source/migrate-to-pymongo4.rst

 Collection.__bool__ raises NotImplementedError
 ..............................................
-:py:class`~pymongo.collection.Collection` now raises an error upon evaluating as a Boolean.
+:py:class:`~pymongo.collection.Collection` now raises an error upon evaluating as a Boolean.
 Code like this:

 .. code-block:: python